Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 You should now see:

-*Servers → Databases → mydb → Schemas → public → Tables*
+*Servers → Databases → db → Schemas → public → Tables*

 Your tables should be visible there 👀.